See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-As the official representative body of clerical, technical, and service employees of Southeast Missouri State University, the CTS Staff Council, hereinafter referred to as the Council, shall work within goals and guidelines established in the Role & Scope Statement of the University toward the primary purpose of the University, which is quality instruction.
+As the official representative body of clerical, technical, and service employees of Southeast Missouri State University, the CTS Staff Council, hereinafter referred to as the Council, shall work within goals and guidelines established in the Mission Statement of the University toward the primary purpose of the University, which is quality instruction.

-The Council provides an appropriate forum to discuss matters involving staff; to review policies and procedures pertaining to staff; and to develop and make formal recommendations for new policies or changes in existing policies pertaining to staff.
+The Council provides an appropriate forum to discuss matters involving CTS staff; to review policies and procedures pertaining to CTS staff; and to develop and submit formal recommendations for new policies or changes in existing policies pertaining to CTS staff.

-The University President’s hope is that the Council will serve as a vehicle for enhanced communication between clerical, technical and service staff and administrators in areas concerning, but not limited to, institutional policies and procedures, benefits, salaries, and other areas governing the University; to maximize the use of the talents and resources of the staff to support educational programs; to develop and strengthen skills and professionalism among the staff; to stress the importance of clerical, technical, and service employee contributions to the University; and to express concerns of the staff in areas such as personnel policies, fringe benefits, salaries, economic efficiency and other areas.
+The University President’s hope is that the Council will serve as a vehicle for enhanced communication between clerical, technical and service staff and administrators in areas concerning, but not limited to, institutional policies and procedures, benefits, salaries, and other areas governing the University that may arise; to encourage the use of the talents and resources of CTS staff to support educational programs and institutional initiatives; to foster, develop and strengthen the skills and professionalism among CTS staff; and to reinforce the importance of clerical, technical and service employee contributions to the University.

-Representation will include full-time and part-time regular and term employees who shall be eligible to serve as voting representatives and alternate representatives.
+Representation will include full-time and part-time regular and term CTS employees who shall be eligible to serve as voting representatives and alternate representatives.
 Alternate representatives may cast votes only in the absence of a voting representative.
 The Council shall consist of no less than 17 clerical, technical, and service representatives (excluding members of the bargaining units) from across the University and no less than 2 alternates.
 To provide continuity of leadership, all representatives will hold two-year terms.
-One-half of the representatives will be elected in odd years and eight (8) in even years.
+Nine (9) representatives will be elected in odd years and eight (8) in even years.
 Alternates will hold one-year terms.

 Vacancies of representative positions on the Council shall occur due to:

-A member may be removed from the Council by a majority vote of the Council for failure to attend Council meetings on a regular basis.
-A member can resign from the Council with a submitted letter of resignation to the Chair.
+A member will be removed from the Council by a majority vote of the Council for failure to attend three (3) consecutive meeting.
+A member can resign from the Council by submitting a written letter of resignation to the Chair.

 The officers of the Council shall be Chairperson, Vice Chairperson, Secretary, Treasurer and the Immediate Past Chairperson (ex-officio).
 These officers shall constitute the Executive Committee.

 The officers of the Council shall be elected by and from its membership.
 The election of officers shall be held at the first meeting of the Council following the regular annual election.
-A representative must have served one year on the Council immediately preceding the current election in order to be eligible for the office of Chairperson.
+A representative must have served one year on the Council immediately preceding the current election to be eligible for the office of Chairperson or Vice Chairperson.
 The term of all officers shall be one year.
 No chairperson may hold the position for more than two consecutive years.

 A vacancy on the Executive Committee shall be filled by a special election by and from the membership of the Council at the next regular meeting.
 Alternate representatives are not eligible to vote.
 A vacancy shall occur upon the resignation of an officer or the removal of an officer.
 Removal of an officer from the Executive Committee requires a petition listing the grievances against said officer and a majority vote of the Council by secret ballot.